The HPI Check

 However, just because a car hasn’t suffered an “insurance write off accident” does NOT mean the car has never suffered an accident or series of accidents.

 Car check services only provide you with information that’s actually been recorded against the vehicle.

-This applies to any vehicle on the road today and 2 in every 3 cars on the road today have suffered some kind of accident damage (minor or major accidents.)
+This applies to any vehicle on the road today and 2 in every 3 cars on the road in the UK have suffered some kind of accident damage (minor or major accidents.)

-What this means for you is uncertainty, despite running your own vehicle check.
-But there are ways of telling if a car has had accident repairs and/or replacement panels…
+What this means for you is continued uncertainty despite running your own vehicle check.
+But there are ways of telling if a car has had accident repairs and/or replacement panels.

 Click here to run the check